 International election observer in Bogota, Colombia for the plebiscite on October 2, 2016.
 This Misión de Observación Electoral was organized by La Registraduría Nacional del Estado Civil and El Consejo Nacional Electoral for the plebiscite about the “Final Agreement for the Termination of the Conflict and Construction of a Stable and Lasting Peace" in Colombia (Acuerdo Final para la Terminación del Conflicto y la Construcción de una Paz Estable y Duradera en Colombia).

 Board of Directors for GlobeMed (see GlobeMed.org).
-GlobeMed is a U.S. NGO that assists students from dozens of universities to partner with organizations in other countries for the purpose of improving health disparities around the globe.
+GlobeMed is a U.S. NGO that assists students from dozens of universities to partner with organizations in other countries for the purpose of reducing or eliminating health disparities around the globe.

 Pro bono service attorney for annual adult / juvenile criminal record expungement summit presented by the Office of Clerk of the Circuit Court of Cook County